EshanPrakash/reddit-stock-sentiment/README.md

 #### Key Findings (Quarterly)

-1. **No statistically significant relationship** was found between Q2 Reddit sentiment and Q3 stock returns in any of the three models (all p-values > 0.05)
+1. No statistically significant relationship was found between Q2 Reddit sentiment and Q3 stock returns in any of the three models (all p > 0.05).

-2. **Weak positive correlation** exists across all models (r ≈ 0.31), but this could be due to random chance given the p-values
+2. A weak positive correlation exists across all models (r ≈ 0.31), but this could be due to random chance given the p-values.

-3. **Low explanatory power:** Reddit sentiment explains only ~10% of the variance in Q3 stock returns
+3. Reddit sentiment explains only ~10% of the variance in Q3 stock returns.

-4. **Consistent results across control levels:** The lack of significance holds whether measuring raw returns, market-adjusted returns, or sector-adjusted returns
+4. The lack of significance holds whether measuring raw returns, market-adjusted returns, or sector-adjusted returns.

 ### Part 2: Weekly Time Series Analysis